5 Holiday Beauty Looks For Your Big (Or Small) NYE Celebration

 Advertisement

-Etereo Sterling Silver and Dropped Pearl Earrings, $30, similar style available at thebay.com; Vintage earrings (stylist's own); KRWND pearl tank top, $75, available at iamkrwnd.com (Not available on site)
+Etereo Sterling Silver and Dropped Pearl Earrings; Vintage earrings (stylist's own); KRWND pearl tank top (Not available on site).

-Dean Davidson Castle Ring and Signature Pave Gemstone Drop Earrings, $240 - $275, available at deandavidson.ca; 1960s Square Orange Stone Ring ($250), available at caroletanenbaum.com, COS Orange Acrylic Drop Earrings (stylist's own); 1950s Amber Dangly Fringe Necklace, $750, available at caroletanenbaum.com
+Dean Davidson Castle Ring and Signature Pave Gemstone Drop Earrings; 1960s Square Orange Stone Ring, COS Orange Acrylic Drop Earrings (stylist's own); 1950s Amber Dangly Fringe Necklace.

 “I did a red-on-red look because there are no rules to how bold you can do your makeup,” says Nguyen of her inspo for Kai’s disco eyes and matching red lip.
 “I love the impact it has… It’s adventurous, spontaneous, and unapologetic.”
 The key is to blend and build, she says, noting a little product goes a long way.
 “Use products that are flexible and forgiving — anything that is multi-use, you can play a lot with,” she adds.
 “Your eyes can be a different intensity, but by using the same product, you can manipulate the shade differently if you were to put on your cheeks or lips.”